awsdocs/aws-kms-developer-guide/doc_source/dochistory.md

 ## Earlier updates<a name="earlier-updates"></a>

 The following table describes the important changes to the AWS Key Management Service Developer Guide prior to 2018\.

+You might need to scroll horizontally or vertically to see all of the data in this table\.

 | Change | Description | Date |